 Suspensions & Braking System

 Suspension system on the HR-V will include MacPherson strut set up at front and Torsion beam set-up at rear.
 Power to retard speed will come from ventilated disc brakes at front axle and solid disc brakes at rear axle.
 Additionally, the robust SUV will ride on the 215/55 R17 sized tyres.

-Conceived on the same platform as Jazz, the HR-V is expected to take design inspiration from the hatchback.
-The ‘Exciting H Design’ tenet looks modish and chic.
-In front, the HR-V will sport the new grille and LED headlamps reminiscent of the Jazz.
+Developed on the same platform as Jazz, the HR-V was first unveiled at the Detroit Motor Show 2013 as Vezel.
+The SUV is based on the 2013 Honda Urban SUV concept.
+Sharing most of the design cues from the Jazz and CRV SUV, the HRV looks premium and stylish from all corners.
+The ‘Exciting H Design’ tenet looks modish and chick.
+Up front, the SUV gets Honda’s latest signature grille with thick slab sporting company’s logo and a chrome strip that runs through the middle.
+In India, the SUV could get new grille with thick chromed slab.
+It is equipped with LED headlamps with daytime running lamps, which is reminiscent of the Jazz.
 Side profile on the other hand resembles CR-V. The hidden door handles towards the rear end could be the first on a Honda car.
 Wheel arches, placed a tad high go well with the sloping roofline that declines towards the rear.
 Rear facet too gets tasteful styling, with the curvy aerodynamic lines around the boot.

 Inside the cabin, it will most likely get dual tone black and beige colour scheme and premium upholstery.
 It is expected to share styling inputs with CR-V along with some additional elements like touchscreen infotainment system, steering mounted controls and touchscreen infotainment system.
 On the feature front, the SUV will reportedly get an array of provisions including rear parking sensors and keyless entry etc.